ajrouvoet/slick-auth/README.md

 # Scalatra + Slick Authentication

 Provides a minimalist authentication framework for scalatra + slick.
-For now we target a user-password strategy and a rememberme strategy.
+For now we target a user-password strategy and a rememberme strategy!